 The sport of tennis will continue to be coached by 'Zen Masters' who swear by their tuition and pricing but fail to deliver the one thing that is most important...

-The average of my chapters per year over the last two years has been around 190 per year which works out at roughly half a chapter a day, roughly.
-It is nearly Xmas time and my average from last year is down slightly however the alarm bells have not been ringing as I have been a little busier this year.
+The average of my posts per year over the last few years has been around 190 per year which works out at roughly half a post a day, roughly.
 Sometimes I wonder why I write at all because my audience is not huge and there are no financial rewards yet I find it strangely soothing to say the least.

-When you look at a sport as complex as tennis and the many, many, many ways of teaching the sport and the outrageous discrepancies of the cost of learning tennis it is no wonder that it is not a sport that is as smooth as say AFL Football.
+When you look at a sport as complex as tennis and the many, many, many ways of teaching the sport, plus the outrageous discrepancies of the cost of learning tennis it is no wonder that it is not a sport that is as smooth as say AFL Football.

 You can only play 'footy' so many ways, tennis however is far different as you can have many perceptions, styles, tactics and beliefs of how it should be played but as the saying goes 'the proof is in the pudding'.

-Tennis is a sport that many teach however they do not even know how it works, they have seen it played, have gained a 'degree', commanded a fee and became wealthy over the whole process yet their 'pudding' was never really cooked in the first place.
+Tennis is a sport that many 'Zen Masters' teach however many do not even know how it works, they have simply seen it played.
+These 'Zen Masters' have gained a 'degree', commanded a fee and became wealthy over the whole process yet their 'pudding' was never really cooked in the first place.